Prepare for your Appointment

 ☐ Charitable donation receipts or total donation amount for the year.

 ☐ Spouse’s income for the year.
+If we are not filing your spouse’s return as well, a figure for their income is still required on your return for the proper calculation of some credits.
 An estimate is sufficient.
-However, if your spouse has already filed his or her taxes, please bring his or her tax return.
+However, if your spouse has already filed his or her taxes, please provide his or her tax return.

 ☐ Did you sell your principal residence in the year?
 Don’t forget to let us know.
 It has to be reported, even if it isn’t taxable.
 We’ll need to know the year in which you purchased it and the amount for which you sold it.